shivaniraochepuri21/gym-foo-mpc/README.md

-The environment foo-env or the class FooEnv is a modification of pendulum-v0 environment
+Gym environment with Casadi for Model Predictive Control of a nonliear system - Simple Inverted Pendulum The Goal is to apply control action such that the pendulum stays upright with theta = 0 (measured anti-clockwise) This environment is a modification of the gym environment with id Pendulum-v0